Skip to main content

 • character development

-Character development in the game is widely criticized for being poorly executed, with many reviewers noting that it is either condensed, rushed, or non-existent.
-While some characters show potential for growth, most are described as shallow and lacking depth, with forced arcs and abandoned subplots.
-Additionally, the character designs are often deemed uninteresting or lazy, further detracting from the overall narrative experience.
+Character development in the game is largely criticized for being superficial and poorly executed, with many reviewers noting that character arcs are rushed or inconsistent, often culminating in forced development that lacks depth.
+While a few characters show potential, most are described as shallow and stereotypical, with little to no meaningful growth throughout the story.
+Overall, the writing and character design are deemed lackluster, contributing to a disappointing narrative experience.

 • “If you like mechs and guns, lasers, robots, and a great story with character development, then this is the game you need to play.”